-Start Kestra with a Postgres database backend using a Docker Compose file.
+Start Kestra with a PostgreSQL database backend using a Docker Compose file.

 The quickest way to a production-ready lightweight Kestra installation is to leverage Docker and Docker Compose.
 This guide will help you get started with Kestra using Docker.